 08 of 12

 Stuffing is definitely a "want to have" item, rather than a "need to have".
 But if you're cooking a turkey and want to serve it up with all the trimmings, here's a straight-forward recipe for a stuffing that won't stress you out, and can bake along for the last hour or so with the turkey.
 All you need is cubes of fresh bread, some chopped up vegetables, and a few seasonings to pull it together before popping it in the oven.
-As for the broth that's called for in our recipe, take our helpful hint and open up some cans of store-bought broth, or dissolve a few bouillon cubes in boiling water from your kettle.Continue to 9 of 12 below.
+As for the broth that's called for in our basic bread stuffing recipe, take our helpful hint and open up some cans of store-bought broth, or dissolve a few bouillon cubes in boiling water from your kettle.Continue to 9 of 12 below.

 09 of 12

 What would Christmas dinner be without dessert?
-Here's a stress-free recipe for a baked apple crisp that's sure to please everyone at your Christmas dinner table, and is one of the easiest desserts you could possibly make.
+Here's a stress-free recipe for an easy baked apple crisp that's sure to please everyone at your Christmas dinner table, and is one of the easiest desserts you could possibly make.
 Best of all, it can be made and refrigerated the day before, to be reheated when you want to eat it.
 Sliced apples are tossed simply with cinnamon and salt, then topped with a crumble that you mix with your fingers, for an aromatic, sweet, lightly spiced, warm dessert that smells fabulous and tastes absolutely scrumptious.

 10 of 12

-Sugar cookies are a Christmas dinner favorite and are great to have on hand if you've got kids attending your holiday dinner.
+Easy sugar cookies are a Christmas dinner favorite and are great to have on hand if you've got kids attending your holiday dinner.
 They can even help you make this recipe - it's that easy!
 Just a few baking ingredients combine together to create these nice, soft, tender sugar cookies.
 Put them out undecorated, along with a few tubes of icing and pots of sprinkles, and let your guests (young or old) decorate their own as a fun after-dinner activity!

 11 of 12

 Christmas dinner is a great time to have some fun with holiday cocktails.
-This festive cocktail recipe brings the popular Moscow Mule into the holiday season, with a warm, inviting and comforting flavor that's ideal for any cold winter night.
+This festive cocktail brings the popular Christmas Mule recipe into the holiday season, with a warm, inviting and comforting flavor that's ideal for any cold winter night.
 Best of all, it only takes two ingredients (plus a decorative cinnamon stick) to mix this cocktail, making it just about the easier beverage choice for any host or hostess - and one your guests will certainly appreciate when they come in from the chill.

 12 of 12